How to Easily Stop Selfishness in Basketball

 If the player doesn’t take much notice of your quick word with them (they often won’t during the pressure of the game) then it’s time you make the conversation a little more serious by talking to them in private.

 This conversation should be had before or after a game or practice.

 Take them to the side before or after practice or a game.
 Simply say “Hey Johnny, can I have a quick word with you please?”

 You must again use the criticism sandwich, but the player will know it’s a bit more official now since you’re having the meeting with them in private.

 The conversation could go something like this… “You’re a really good player but this is a team sport and you need to share the ball more with your teammates.
 I love coaching you and having you on this team but if you don’t start becoming more of a team player then I’m going to have to bring you off the court more often.”

 It’s imperative that you don’t have this conversation with them in front of their teammates.
 Doing so will only embarrass them and make them resent you.

 4. They’ve Left You No Choice… Bench Them

-If you’ve talked privately with the player and you’ve been consistently emphasising making the right play and they still aren’t passing the basketball then you have no choice but to bench them.
+If you’ve talked privately with the player and you’ve been consistently emphasizing making the right play and they still aren’t passing the basketball then you have no choice but to bench them.

 Making sure you’ve completed the first 4 steps is important and a far better option than immediately sitting a player on the bench and hoping they learn their lesson like so many coaches do.